 - Whisk until smooth and chocolate is melted.

 The pastry cream can be used for fruit tarts as well.
-The chocolate sauce or ganache is great as a topping over ice cream or other desserts.
+The chocolate ganache is great as a topping over ice cream or other desserts.
 At room temperature, it can be used to frost cakes, blondies or brownies.